timkuijsten/mongovi/README.md

 # mongovi

 mongovi is a cli for MongoDB.
-Both emacs and vi [key bindings] are supported via libedit.
+In non-interactive mode it properly integrates into shell pipelines using [MongoDB Extended JSON].
+In interactive mode both Emacs-like and vi-like [key bindings] are supported via [libedit].

 Status: **release-candidate**, make sure you have backups of your database

 mongovi is primarily developed and tested on OS X 10.11, Debian and Ubuntu.